helrond/songs/_posts/2019-08-19-chasing_the_sun.md

 That's where I feell asleep

 <div class="chorus">
-Light travels east to west
+Light travels east to west</br>
-Rivers run where there is less
+Rivers run where there is less</br>
-All the time you take you will never lose
+All the time you take you will never lose</br>
 Wherever you are headed, the journey it finds you
 </div>